SUV Flips Over Median, Closes Route 46 (UPDATE)

 Moonachie police closed down the highway as Hasbrouck Heights firefighters and both ALS and BLS units converged on the scene, the lieutenant said.

-The 57-year-old driver from Hillside, NJ, climbed out, then refused medical attention, he said.
+The 57-year-old driver from Hillside, NJ, climbed out between the airbags, then refused medical attention, he said.

 Borough firefighters secured the subcompact SUV and applied a spill absorbent.